axadn/SoundShroud_cookbooks/runit/README.md

 **Finish Script**

-To create a service that has a finish script in its service directory, set the `finish` property to `true`, and create a `sv-finisher-finish.erb` template.
+To create a service that has a finish script in its service directory, set the `finish` parameter to `true`, and create a `sv-finisher-finish.erb` template.

 ```ruby
 runit_service "finisher" do